 The CM MUST write the new software image to non-volatile storage.
 Once the file transfer is complete, the CM MUST restart itself with the new code image.

-If the CM is unable to complete the file transfer for any reason, it MUST remain capable of accepting new software downloads, even if power is interrupted between attempts.
-The CM MUST log the failure and MAY report it asynchronously to the network manager.
+If a CM is unable to complete the software upgrade process for whatever reason, it MUST remain capable of accepting new software downloads.